sirisian/ecmascript-types/README.md

 A compact syntax is proposed with signatures.
 These can be overloaded to work with various types.
 Note that the unary operators have no parameters which differentiates them from the binary operators.

-See this for more examples: https://github.com/tc39/proposal-operator-overloading/issues/29
+See the [operator overloading proposal](https://github.com/tc39/proposal-operator-overloading) for more examples.

 The [operator overloading](operatoroverloading.md) extension works these rules through a math library: operand resolution, scalars on the left of a user-defined type, and the SIMD intrinsics that make a matrix multiply compile well.